dreanx/dreanx/README.md

 - 👀 I’m interested in videos games/computers/sports
 - 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on any learning projects
-- 📫 How to reach me pierre.basck@live.fr
+- 📫 How to reach me pierre.basck@gmail.com

 <!---
 dreanx/dreanx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.